Hypothesis, Theory, Model and Law

 Central to the nature of models, from general models to scale models, is the employment of representation (literally, “re-presentation”) to describe particular aspects of a phenomenon or the interaction among a set of phenomena.
 In example, a scale model of a house or of a solar system is clearly not an actual house or an actual solar system.
 The aspects of an actual house or an actual solar system represented in a scale model are, only in certain limited ways, representative of the actual entity.
 In most ways that matter, the scale model of a house is not a house.

-A highly corroborated hypothesis can become something else in addition to reliable knowledge – it may become a scientific law.
+A highly corroborated hypothesis can become something else in addition to reliable knowledge – in language it may become regarded as a scientific law.
 A scientific law is a highly corroborated hypothesis that has been so repeatedly tested and for which so much reliable evidence exists, that it would be irrational to deny it.

 This type of reliable knowledge is the closest that scientists can come to the ‘truth’ about the universe.
 Theories in physics are often formulated in terms of a few concepts and equations, which are identified with “laws of nature”, suggesting their universal applicability.